grafana/grafana/docs/sources/getting-started/timeseries-dimensions.md

 # Time series dimensions

-In at the end of the ["Time series databases" section of "Introduction to time series"]({{< relref "timeseries.md#time-series-databases" >}}) the concepts of tags is introduced:
+In at the end of the ["Time series databases" section of "Introduction to time series"]({{< relref "timeseries.md#time-series-databases" >}}) the concept of Labels (a.k.a tags) is introduced:

 > Another feature of a TSDB is the ability to filter measurements using _tags_.
 Each data point is labeled with a tag that adds context information, such as where the measurement was taken. ...

-**TODO**: Look at glossary, labels/tags, maybe update quote and original document above to labels.

 With time series data, the data often contains more than a single series, and is a set of multiple time series.
 Many Grafana data sources support this type of data.

-The common case is issuing a single query for a measurement such as temperature as well as requesting an additional property such as location.
-In this case multiple series are returned back from that single query as a set, where each series in this case has unique location.
-To uniquely identify these series within the set, Grafana stores this information in _Labels_.
+The common case is issuing a single query for a measurement, such as temperature, as well as requesting an additional property such as the location of the measurement.
+In this case, multiple series are returned back from that single query.
+Each series in this case has unique location.
+To uniquely identify these series within a set of time series, Grafana stores this information in _Labels_.

 ## Labels